5 Ways to Invest in Equal Representation

 Invest by bringing out the green

-We understand that not everyone is in a position to financially support women’s endeavors or organizations that support the advancement of women, but if you do have the means, then why not financially invest!
-There are direct ways you can support, such as giving to your local women’s foundation, or donating to your friend’s campaign as she runs for office, or even giving to a national organization like She Should Run working long-term to shift how women relate to and see themselves in political power (You know I had to throw that in there 😉 ).
-There are also passive ways you can financially support equal representation and that’s by supporting women-owned businesses.
-Women were not allowed to start a business until 1988.
-Since then women have been trying to catch up to the business world of men.
-So why not support that woman-owned bakery down the street, which is the first woman-owned bakery in the city.
-Why not shop at that woman-owned convenience store and keep her store active so that we can continue to see her thrive.
+We know that not everyone is in a position to financially support women’s endeavors or organizations that support the advancement of women.
+That said, if you do have the means, then why not financially invest?
+There are direct ways to give, such as donating to your local women’s foundation or to your friend’s campaign as she runs for office–even giving to a national organization that is working long-term to shift how women relate to and see themselves in political power, like She Should Run (you know I had to throw that in there 😉).
+There are also passive ways you can financially support equal representation, like frequenting women-owned businesses.

-We understand that you might not be the woman who sees themselves running for office (yet!)
-But there are always ways you can support the woman around you and be a catalyst for change.
+You might not see yourself as one day running for office, but there are always ways you can support the women around you and be a catalyst for change.

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.